-Cost of revenues from Youdao decreased by 0.7% to RMB2,430.7 million (US\$352.4 million) in 2022 from RMB2,448.1 million in 2021, which was primarily attributable to decreased staff-related costs, partially offset by the increased cost of smart devices sold.
+Cost of revenues from Youdao increased by 7.9% to RMB2.6 billion (US\$369.3 million) in 2023 from RMB2.4 billion in 2022, which was primarily attributable to an increase in revenues shared to third parties' internet properties related to increased revenue from online marketing services.

-Cost of revenues from Cloud Music increased by 12.3% to RMB7,699.1 million (US\$1,116.3 million) in 2022 from RMB6,854.9 million in 2021, which was primarily attributable to an increase in revenue sharing costs in line with the rapid growth of its revenue from social entertainment services.
+Cost of revenues from Cloud Music decreased by 25.1% to RMB5.8 billion (US\$811.9 million) in 2023 from RMB7.7 billion in 2022, which was primarily attributable to a decrease in revenue sharing costs in line with the decline of its revenue from social entertainment services.

-Cost of revenues from our innovative businesses and others increased by 9.2% to RMB5,815.4 million (US\$843.2 million) in 2022 from RMB5,324.7 million in 2021.
-The increase in cost of revenues in 2022 was primarily due to increased cost of merchandise sold in our e-commerce business resulting from increased sales volume, content costs related to our e-reading services as well as the increased staff-related costs.
+Cost of revenues from our innovative businesses and others increased by 4.5% to RMB6.1 billion (US\$856.3 million) in 2023 from RMB5.8 billion in 2022.
+The increase in cost of revenues in 2023 was primarily due to increased cost of merchandise sold in our e-commerce business resulting from increased sales volume, as well as revenue sharing costs related to our innovative businesses.